 Ethical obligations of the Program Committee and Reviewers

-- The Program Committee (hereinafter referred to as ProgCom) and all other reviewers should consider all manuscripts of research papers (hereinafter referred to as manuscripts) submitted for publication and presentation at the Conference without prejudice, assessing each of them properly despite race, religion, nationality, membership of a particular social group or political opinion of their authors.
+- The Program Committee (hereinafter referred to as ProgCom) and all other reviewers should consider all manuscripts of research papers (hereinafter referred to as manuscripts) submitted for publication and presentation at the Conference without prejudice, assessing each of them properly despite race, religion, membership of a particular social group of their authors.

 - ProgCom will stop further consideration of a manuscript, if there is a sufficient reason to believe that there is a significant amount of plagiarism or autoplagiarism.